Sionkob/MrQiRealNPC/README.md

 # What is currently working?
 The mod is under development and some things are not completed yet, but some things are already working, for example:
 - Mr. Qi is recognized as a giftable NPC by the game.
-- There are new dialogues up to 4 hearts.
+- There are new dialogues up to 6 hearts.
-- There are 4 events ready, 2 of them are heart events.
+- There are 5 events ready, 3 of them are heart events.
 - 2 new maps have been added.
+- Mr. Qi appears at every vanilla festival when you meet him.
+- The schedules have been modified (but still incomplete).

 As the mod is updated, more functions will be added, removed, or modified.

-# What is currently working?
-The mod is under development and some things are not completed yet, but some things are already working, for example:
-- Mr. Qi is recognized as a giftable NPC by the game.
-- There are new dialogues up to 4 hearts.
-- There are 4 events ready, 2 of them are heart events.
-- 2 new maps have been added.

-As the mod is updated, more functions will be added, removed, or modified.

 # What does not work/is not 100% ready?
 Currently there are a few things that are not complete yet, I will finish them as soon as possible:
-- The schedules are incomplete, there is only the Spring schedule.
+- The schedules are incomplete.
-- Mr. Qi doesn't appear in any festivals.
 - You cannot invite him to watch a movie
 - The 6, 8 and 10 heart dialogs are missing.
 - The 6, 8 and 10 heart events are missing.